 Throughout the Old Testament, God set up the law for Jews to follow.
 Keeping the law was the way to get to heaven.
 If a person would sin, he or she would have to offer a pleasing sacrifice to atone for it.
 The law was cumbersome.
 It was complete and a tough path to follow.

-In the New Testament, after John the Baptist eats locust and preaches the coming savior, Jesus took over.
+In the New Testament, after John the Baptist ate locust and preached the coming Savior, Jesus took over.
 He began to minister at age 30, calling people repentance and belief in Him.
-He employed miracles, teaching, grace and love in His pursuit of the hearts of God’s beloved.
+He employed miracles, teaching, grace, and love in His pursuit of the hearts of God’s beloved.
 He knew that His path would lead Him to the cross.
 He gave His life, shed His blood, was beaten to a pulp and hung on a cross for our sins.
 His sinless life was given as atonement for our sins…for the sins of humanity.

 Jesus took the place of the law.
 He set us free from it.
-He became sin, enables us to live free from its bondage and to live with the guidance of the Holy Spirit (more on that in the next post).
+He became sin, enables us to live free from its bondage and to live with the guidance of the Holy Spirit.
 The law was burdensome.
 But Jesus’ yoke is light.
 We now have freedom from the sin that so bound Israel in the Old Testament.
 We are now free from the sin that strangles the life out of this world.
 Its wage is death.
 The gift of Jesus’ blood is eternal life.
 Because of the cross, we all have the opportunity to know Him, not just the Jews.
 Accept this gift.
 He offers it because of grace.
 Through faith, take Him up on His promises.
 Be a part of this beautiful love story.
 Be a part of grace and redemption.
 Fall at the foot of the cross.